 Filter by the artist, a category or choose the trail.

 I have been a photographer for the last 10 years.
-I started taking photo's of everything that caught my eye mainly landscapes and objects.
-But I quickly turned to portrait photography and found this is what I meant to be doing.
-Today I photography people of all ages in my home studio or out on location.
+I started taking photo's of everything that caught my eye mainly, landscapes and objects.
+I quickly turned to portrait photography and found this is what I was meant to be doing.
+Today I photograph people of all ages in my home studio or out on location.
 My style is timeless to fine art.

 I am a self-taught traditional artist, working in realistic drawing and painting.
 Over a period of 15 years I have become well known for my portrayal of Clydesdales and other heavy working horses.
 I also enjoy painting landscapes and seascapes.
 I have specialized in commissioned work, drawing life-like pets for my clients.

 In 1972, Tamara was born in Ballarat.
 The eldest child of two, to migrants Theo & Cath Kuiler.

 Brought up and educated in Ballarat, Tamara always showed a creative side.